 Coordinating and communicating with project team members, stakeholders, and collaborators to ensure alignment and smooth execution of tasks.

-Managing project resources, including budget, equipment, and personnel, and addressing any issues or risks that may arise during the project.
+Managing project resources, including budget, equipment, and personnel, and addressing any issues or risks that may arise during the course of the project.